 Everything You Need to Know About Japanese Knotweed Surveys

-If you suspect that you might have Japanese knotweed on your site, it is important that you get it properly identified by a professional who is qualified and or experienced in relevant areas.
+If you suspect that you might have Japanese knotweed on your site, it is important that you get it properly identified by a professional who is appropriately qualified and/or experienced in relevant areas.
 The best way to do this would be by booking a Japanese knotweed survey.
 However, before you book a Japanese knotweed survey, it could be beneficial to understand exactly what it is and how an invasive species survey of this nature would be carried out.

 What is Japanese Knotweed?